codemagic-ci-cd/codemagic-docs/content/knowledge-base/slack-api-integration.md

 Codemagic exports several built-in environment variables during the build that you can use in scripts to customize the build process.
 You can refer to the documentation [here](../variables/environment-variables/)

-For our Example, we will be passing below variables for our custom slack integration.
+For our example, we will be passing the below variables for our custom slack integration.

 1. $CM_BUILD_ID - UUID of the build
 2. $CM_BRANCH - The current branch being built, for pull requests it is the source branch